curiousest/curiousest.github.io/_posts/2024-03-08-Wittgenstein-study-notes.md

 * Philosophy as therapy for ideas/thoughts/discussions.
 * Atomicism vs. Ecosystem in ideas/thought/logic
 * Express by showing rather than saying.
 Messages are embedded in the process of building it all up, then tearing it all down.
+Ladder metaphor.
 * Language is an emergent, living, contextual phenomenon.
 ### tractatus